Should You Keep Foreign Stocks Out of Your IRA?

 Is the natural extension of this tax treatment that you should hold your foreign stocks inside of a taxable account rather than an account like an IRA, the better to avail yourself of the tax credit (or deduction) that you have coming to you?
 Not necessarily.
 After all, it's not as though foreign stocks are particularly advantageous for taxable accounts but rather that they're particularly disadvantageous for tax-sheltered accounts.
 But that disadvantage doesn't entirely negate the fact that tax-sheltered accounts offer tax-deferred growth (traditional IRAs and 401(k)s) or tax-free growth (Roth accounts).
 Those long-term tax-saving features help make up for the dividends you received, paid foreign taxes on, and couldn't offset with a credit.

 Moreover, a countervailing reason against holding foreign stocks in a taxable account is that dividends are often higher overseas than in the U.S. Thus, even though the foreign stock investor receives a credit for dividend taxes paid overseas to avoid double taxation, the foreign-stock dividends may be higher in absolute terms.
 Higher dividends inside a taxable account lead to higher taxes, regardless of the fact that you receive a foreign tax credit to help ensure that you don't pay taxes twice.
-Foreign stock index funds currently have yields in the neighborhood of 1.4%, for example, whereas U.S. total market index funds have yields of roughly 1.8%.
-That gap has shrunk a bit as yields have declined across the board; at other points in time, it has been higher.
+Foreign stock index funds currently have yields in the neighborhood of 2.1%, for example, whereas U.S. total market index funds have yields of roughly 1.2%.

 Whether to put a foreign stock fund inside an IRA or a taxable account also depends on the nature of the fund.
 If you own a high-turnover foreign-stock fund, for example, that will be a bad bet for a taxable account no matter what.
 That's because capital gains on sales of foreign securities are paid to the U.S. government and not the foreign government, so the foreign tax credit/deduction would not apply.
 Ultimately, tax credits are just one factor in the decision about whether to hold foreign stocks in a tax-sheltered account or taxable one.
 The long-term advantages of having your assets compound inside of a tax-sheltered account are important, too, and they're not wholly negated by forgone tax credits.